Managing mental health and wellbeing

 Exercise regularly

 Many of us may find regular exercising slipping off our daily to-do lists.
 But exercise isn’t just about being physically active (although that’s important too); even just going for a walk every day can help improve your outlook.
-Research from the Black Dog Institute has found that as little as an hour a week of exercise can be highly effective at fighting depression.
+Research from the Black Dog Institute has found that adding even a small amount of exercise into your day can be highly effective at fighting depression.

 If you’re a regular exerciser, you’re probably familiar with the endorphin rush and subsequent improved mood you often experience after a workout.
 That’s because exercise provides a wide range of mental health benefits, from building resilience to distracting you from negative thoughts and improving memory and sleep.

-The good news is, you don’t have to exercise for long to start reaping the mental health benefits.
-According to a 2017 study led by the Black Dog Institute, regular exercise of any intensity can prevent future depression, regardless of your age or gender.
+The good news is, exercise can be as simple as walking to the shops, doing some housework, or tending to your garden.
+Regular exercise of any intensity can prevent future depression, regardless of your age or gender.

 Talk about how you’re doing